Spacechild1/aoo/README.md

 * AOO sinks and sources can operate at different blocksizes and samplerates.

-* AOO sources can dynamically change the channel onset.

-* timing differences (e.g. due to clock drifts) can be adjusted automatically (= dynamic resampling).
+* clock differences between machines can be adjusted automatically (= dynamic resampling).

 * the stream format can be set independently for each source.